A key element of the Bikeshed project is that in the pre-covid era, we used to help people do their own work.

 The project continued in this way on the CERES site.
 The more-accessible location led to BUG members coming to the CERES shed to work on their own bikes, and volunteers would also repair people’s bikes for them, if requested.
 The amounts charged were only symbolic.
 The idea remained that the service was mainly for “poor” people.

 When the Bikeshed was ready, all the bikes were brought in from the two other sheds on the CERES site.
-A lot of the bikes stayed for a long time right where they were put.
 Repairs were done on people’s bikes and a trickle of bikes were made ready for sale.

 However, with the Bikeshed completed, the volunteer construction team largely dispersed.
 Only 2 or 3 of the team were enthusiastic about the week-by-week task of readying bikes for sale or repairing people’s bikes.
 At this time, too, the Bikeshed was open several days per week, so a lot of the time was very quiet.